Luxury Hotels Re-Opening: What Will Be Different

 Public Spaces

-Elevators, the lobby and other high-traffic areas are sanitized on a regular basis.
-High use areas are cleaned hourly or every other hour, depending upon the hotel.
+Elevators, the lobby, and other high-traffic areas are sanitized regularly.
+High-use areas are cleaned hourly or every other hour, depending on the hotel.
 Public restrooms are also cleaned more often to help prevent the spread of coronaviruses.
-Touchless hand sanitizer dispensers will be provided in public spaces .
+Touchless hand sanitizer dispensers will be provided in public spaces.
 Lobby bars may be open with limited service and social distancing guidelines.

 Related: How To Stay Healthy While Traveling